Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Question: Are there any stipulations regarding the display/framing of artworks?

-No. You can exhibit unframed works, canvas works, framed works, etc. The only stipulation is that your artwork arrives with appropriate hardware to allow for hanging/installation.
+Answer: No. You can exhibit unframed works, canvas works, framed works, etc. The only stipulation is that your artwork arrives with appropriate hardware to allow for hanging/installation.
 If the artist does not provide hardware, the gallery will provide hardware and reclaim it at the end of the exhibition.
-3D artwork or complex installations may require gallery stanchions, plinths, or additional security support.
-The gallery can provide these based on availability.
+3D artwork or complex installations may require gallery stanchions, plinths or additional security support.
+The gallery can provide these items if available.

-Question: Are there certain themes that are more suitable for exhibiting in Karsh-Masson Gallery, City Hall Art Gallery or Corridor 45|75, and are there themes that are not allowed?
+Question: Are there certain themes that are more suitable for exhibitions at Karsh-Masson Gallery or City Hall Art Gallery, and are there themes that are not allowed?

-The City doesn’t censor artists.
-You are welcome to apply with works that cover any theme which will in turn be assessed by way of selection committee discussion.
-As accessible and public gallery spaces, we try to be respectful of the galleries’ diverse audience.
+Answer: The City of Ottawa doesn’t censor artists.
+You are welcome to apply with artworks that cover any theme and these will be assessed by a peer assessment committee.
+Karsh-Masson Gallery or City Hall Art Gallery are accessible and public gallery spaces therefore we try to be respectful of the galleries’ diverse audience.
 For example, subject matter that displays nudity will be accompanied by a discretionary sign.

 Question: What are the timeline considerations for selected exhibitions?

-Exhibition timeslots are determined further into the process (post selection) and are based on many factors.
-Selected artists/curators will receive notice of their exhibition dates well in advance of exhibition start dates.
-If you have a preferred exhibition season, please select using the online form.
+Answer: Exhibition timeslots are determined further into the process (post selection) and are based on many factors.
+Selected artists/curators will receive notice of their exhibition dates at least several months in advance of exhibition start dates.
+If you have a preferred exhibition season, please indicate this in the online form.
 Although the Public Art Program will do its best to accommodate the preferred exhibition season, there are no guarantees due to overall scheduling impacts.

-Question: If my exhibition is selected, do I have to be in-person at the allotted gallery space at certain times, and do I have to be there during delivery of artworks, install, etc.
+Question: If my exhibition is selected, do I have to be in-person at the allotted gallery space at certain times, and do I have to be there during the delivery of artworks, the installation, etc.?

-Selected artists and curators are contracted to be present on installation and dismantle dates.
-Artists are also responsible for the delivery and pick-up of their artworks from the gallery space.
-Delivery and pickup times for artwork can be worked out in the months prior to the exhibition start date.
+Answer: Selected artists and curators are contracted to be present on installation and dismantle dates.
+Artists are also responsible to deliver and pick up their artworks from the gallery.
+Delivery and pickup times will be determined in the months prior to the first day of installation.

 Contact Us